-We are focused on both proactive and reactive surveillance and supervision of market intermediaries.
+261 We are focused on both proactive and reactive supervision and surveillance of market intermediaries.
 Our engagement with this sector includes onsite reviews and meetings with staff and key decision makers to gain a deeper understanding of the governance arrangements and internal systems that can help prevent poor conduct.